makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

   * disgust, fear, neutral emotion, surprise, calm, and boredom appear in >= 1
 * all datasets have roughly the same average utterance duration (between 2.5 & 4.5 seconds)
 * designed to balance dataset popularity, language diversity, and open access
-  * In speech emotion recognition, EmoDB, IEMOCAP and RAVDESS are among the most widely used datasets [15, 23, 24].
-In the same vein as [24], a 4-class subset of IEMOCAP (IEM4) was used to mitigate the severe class imbalance in the original dataset.
-For the other tasks, all samples and classes from the original datasets were used (Table 1).
-As already present in NOSS [6], CREMA-D and SAVEE were included in SERAB.
-To complete the benchmark, CaFE (French) and EMOVO (Italian) were chosen as Italic-language datasets, whereas AESDD (Greek) and ShEMO (Persian) represented the Hellenic and IndoIranian branches of the Indo-European family [25].
-Overall, the
+  * In SER, EmoDB, IEMOCAP and RAVDESS are among the most widely used datasets [15, 23, 24].
+In the same vein as [24],
+  * class imbalance ~> a 4-class subset of IEMOCAP (IEM4) was used
+  * For the other tasks, all samples and classes from the original datasets were used (Table 1)
+  * CREMA-D and SAVEE were included in SERAB
+    * because they are already present in NOSS [6],
+  * CaFE (French) and EMOVO (Italian) were chosen as Italic-language datasets,
+  * AESDD (Greek) and ShEMO (Persian) represented the Hellenic & IndoIran [25]
 * mainly comprises scripted and acted speech, excepting IEM4 [17], RAVDESS [22] and ShEMO [23] which feature spontaneous utterances